ndornseif/LDM2-LEDDisplayBoard/README.md

 - Digital VCC: Input for 5V logic supply voltage
 - Data IN: Serial data input to the shift register
 - Data OUT: Serial Data Output from Shift Register
-- Register CLK: Clock for the output register.
+- Register CLK: Clock for the output register
-Use to apply changes to the display after data input.
+Use to apply changes to the display after data input
-- Serial CLK: Shift register clock for serial data input.
+- Serial CLK: Shift register clock for serial data input
-- GND: Digital and LED ground connection.
+- GND: Digital and LED ground connection
-- Register CLR: Clear the contents of the shift register (active low).
+- Register CLR: Clear the contents of the shift register (active low)
-- Output ENA: Enable the output of the register (active low).
+- Output ENA: Enable the output of the register (active low)
 Output ENA can be used for PWM dimming.

 ## Other